njgibbon/fend/README.md

 * You can skip specific files or directories by providing the full path.
 * You can skip all instances of a file or directory.
 * You can skip all files with certain extensions.
 The Failure Extensions Feature can be used to help you configure a good skip list.
-See [doc/research/readme.md](doc/research/readme.md) for some examples of how you can quickly configure the right skips - even for quite large repositories.
+See [docs/research/checkov/readme.md](docs/research/checkov/readme.md) for an example of how you can quickly configure the right skips.

 # Failed Scan Example
 ![Fend Failed](images/fend-failed.png)